 Organics Diversion Without Markets Equals What?

-Form a Colorado Composting Stakeholder Group: Put together a stakeholder group that involves cities, counties, producers and manufacturer leadership from across the state to make requirements on how to keep contaminants out of product and education and outreach for acceptable products.
+Form a Colorado composting stakeholder group that involves cities, counties, producers and manufacturer from across the state to make requirements on how to keep contaminants out of product and education and outreach for acceptable products.

 E-Waste Five Years Later – We Know the Symptoms, Now Let’s Solve the Real Problem